chef/chef-web-docs/chef_master/source/dsl_recipe.rst

 attribute?
 -----------------------------------------------------
 Use the ``attribute?`` method to ensure that certain actions only execute in the presence of a particular node attribute.
-The ``attribute?`` method will return true if one of the listed node attributes matches a node attribute that is detected by Ohai during every chef-client run.
+The ``attribute?`` method will return true if one of the listed node attributes matches a node attribute that is detected by Ohai during every Chef Infra Client run.

 The syntax for the ``attribute?`` method is as follows: